carms-ng/pathwaves/content/home/home.en.md

     - name: choi
       nameAlt: "    "
       type: Participant Spotlight
-      description: This technological advancement (the digital home studio) has created a tremendous shift in the music industry and opened doors for so many people who otherwise would not have the available resources to create music.
+      description: '"This technological advancement (the digital home studio) has created a tremendous shift in the music industry and opened doors for so many people who otherwise would not have the available resources to create music."'
       button:
         linkText: Meet the participants
         url: /musicians
       img:
         image: /assets/img_7671-liam-choi.jpg
         alt: Picture of choi
-    - description: Artists have access to so much technological power compared to the first phonograph, opening up vast possibilities in both how we create and how we share music.
+    - description: '"Artists have access to so much technological power compared to the first phonograph, opening up vast possibilities in both how we create and how we share music."'
       name: Emily Kennedy
       type: Participant Spotlight
       img: